exercism/python/docs/TRACEBACKS.md

 A call to the `logging.error` function can pass `True` to the `exc_info` parameter, which will additionally log the stack trace.
 By configuring multiple handlers, logging can write to more than one place with the same logging function.

-Following is a an example of logging printed to the console:
+Following is an example of logging printed to the console:

 ```python